Margining risk

 Margining risk is a financial risk that future cash flows are smaller than expected due to the payment of margins, i.e. a collateral as deposit from a counterparty to cover some (or all) of its credit risk.
 It can be seen as a short-term liquidity risk, a quantity called MaR can be used to measure it.

 Methodology

 In order to decrease the risk of a counter party to default, a technique called portfolio margining is applied, which simply means that the assets within a portfolio are clustered and sorted by the descending projected net loss, e.g. calculated by a pricing model.
 One can then determine for which cluster(s) one wants to perform margin calls.

+Liquidity implications

+Margining risk is closely related to liquidity risk, since margin calls may require the rapid delivery of cash or other eligible collateral at short notice.
+International regulatory work on margin requirements for non-centrally cleared derivatives has emphasized the trade-off between reducing counterparty credit risk through margining and increasing the demand for liquid assets that can be posted as collateral.

+This liquidity dimension may become especially important during periods of market stress, when margin requirements can rise and eligible collateral may become harder to mobilize.
+BIS analysis of central counterparties has similarly highlighted the connection between margining practices, collateral needs, and broader systemic liquidity risk.